 Domestic Abuse (DA) - Exemption/Extender

-An individual who is a past or present victim/survivor of DA may be exempt from Employment Services activities and/or have certain program regulations waived on a case-by-case basis, but only for as long as DA prevents the individual from obtaining employment or participating in Employment Services activities.
+With the passage of Assembly Bill (AB) 2277, counties are required to waive a program requirement for a recipient who has been identified as a past or present victim of DA and if the county determines that good cause exists.
+Pursuant to this requirement, an individual who is a past or present victim/survivor of DA must be exempt from Welfare-to-Work (WTW) activities and/or have certain program regulations waived on a case-by-case basis, but only for as long as DA hinders a participant's ability to be regularly employed or participate in a WTW activity.
 Program requirements/regulations that may be temporarily waived, include:

 • WTW participation,